core accessibility principles for modern frameworks

 Should I validate forms on change or on submit for accessibility?

 On-submit validation is generally safer for accessibility as it prevents screen reader spam.
 If inline validation is required for UX, debounce triggers by 300–500ms and use aria-live="polite" to announce errors only after the user pauses typing.
+The strongest default is on-blur first, then live re-validation only after a field has already errored.

 How do I handle validation errors in multi-step framework forms?
 Aggregate errors at the step level, focus the first invalid field programmatically, and announce a concise error summary via an ARIA live region.
 Maintain focus context across steps to prevent disorientation during route transitions.